 If you require grids to render something accurately, then most likely you have never taken the time to learn how to draw well.
 Even if you can draw, the skill that you do have will eventually be lost from lack of use.
 Learning to draw realistically takes thousands of hours of practice.
 It’s a discipline that has to be maintained with regular practice.
 There’s no shortcut.

 The consensus on the Internet is that there is nothing wrong with tracing and using a grid as tools, and that ultimately, the only thing that matters is the end result.
-People can get pretty defensive about it, actually.
-I disagree.
+I completely disagree.
 When you require these cheats every time your draw, it denies you the opportunity to improve.
 Eventually you’ll numb your visual understanding of what you see.
 So, If you want it bad enough, put in your 10,000 hours!
 (That’s about 3 hours a day for 10 consecutive years btw).
 If it’s truly what you’re passionate about, it’s what you’ll be doing anyway.